BrunoZell/AskFi.Sdk/docs/sdk.md

 There are two aspects of implementing this:

 - The SDK itself, which poses as a bridge between the IEML ontology described above, and executable code that the ecosystem targes.
-- The [Runtime](https://github.com/BrunoZell/AskFi.Runtime), which is the software that orchestrates the execution of everzthing that is defined in terms if the SDK.
+- The [Runtime](https://github.com/BrunoZell/AskFi.Runtime), which is the software that orchestrates the execution of everything that is defined in terms if the SDK.

 The outline described in this document focusses on how the types defined in F# relate to the categorization described above.

 As the ultimate reference, take a look at the [SDK type defintions](../source/AskFi.Sdk.fs) themself.

-### Observation Subsystem
+### Observer Module

-This subsystem touches these SDK types:
+This module contains these SDK types:

 - `AskFi.Sdk.IObserver<'Percept>`
 - `AskFi.Sdk.Observation<'Percept>`
-- `AskFi.Sdk.ContinuityCorrelationId`
-- `AskFi.Sdk.Perspective`

 The task of this subsystem is to accept one or more instances if `IObserver<'Percept>` and sequence them into a `Perspective`.